joomla/accessibility/docs/tutorials/testing-validation.md

 **Note**: At address https://validator.w3.org/unicorn you can use the default validator in your language version (Unicorn - W3C's Unified Validator).
 The unified validator also displays a list of CSS errors.

+**Note**: Web Developers in general have a web developer toolbar in their browser where they can test sites during development.

+**Note**: Tags must be available in all browsers.
+To test this: https://caniuse.com/

 If you have restrictions on using online tools, you can choose to install this service locally and test against that.
 The source for the validator is available on github at https://github.com/validator/validator.

 The Validator will not only display a list of errors and warnings, but will also make some pretty good suggestions regarding various ARIA roles and such.